allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

     element is in that set, while in fact it was not?
 It definitely must be a bug, right?
     It turns out such behavior is not necessarily an error, as long as we use a database that implements probabilistic algorithms and data structures.
-    In this post we will learn about two probability-based techniques, perform some experiments and consider when it is worth using a database that lies to us a little.
+    In this post we will learn about two probability-based techniques, perform some experiments and consider when it is worth using a database that lies to us a bit.
 ---

 One of the [four fundamental](https://en.wikipedia.org/wiki/ACID) features of transactional databases is durability.
 It says that once a